bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 the luxury of The Big Rewrite™.

-From the design system maintainer's point of view, the customer is actually the product owner / developer.
-That's not to excuse design systems from concerning themselves with end users - quite the opposite.
-But rather, as tool-makers, their primary responsibility is to produce quality tools for their fellow craftsmen.
+From the design system maintainer's point of view, the customer is actually the product owner/developer.
+That's not to excuse design systems from concerning themselves with end users — quite the opposite.
+But rather, as toolmakers, their primary responsibility is to produce quality tools for their fellow craftsmen.